R.J. Julia Booksellers: History

 Coady opened the bookstore in 1989 and named it after her grandmother, who died in a World War II concentration camp.
 Prior to opening the store, Coady was the national tax director and a partner at BDO Seidman, the chairman of the Tax Division of the New York State Society of CPAs, and the chairman of the Partnership Committee Task Force of the American Institute of CPAs.

 In 2005, Roxanne Coady took over management of Elm Street Books in New Canaan, Connecticut.

 In 2009, R.J.
 Julia launched the "Just The Right Book" online gift service.
 The service sends books each month curated by R.J.
 Julia staff recommendations personalized based on subscribers' personal preferences.

 In 2012, Coady began searching for a buyer for the store.
 As of 2016, no sale took place, and the shop is off the market.

 Later in 2012, R.J.
 Julia installed a new Espresso Book Machine.

 The ABA has reported strong revenue growth among independent bookstores in recent years.
 This trend has included 10% revenue growth at R.J.
 Julia in the past five years.
 In 2016, Coady discussed expansion plans for the business based on that success.

 Notable bookstore staff have included the filmmaker Brad Anderson, novelist Mike Attebery, and journalist Virginia Sole-Smith.

+In 2021, the bookstore was featured in the film adaptation of The Noel Diary by Richard Paul Evans.
+This Is Us series star Justin Hartley portrays a bestselling author who returns home at Christmas to settle the estate of his estranged mother.